Pumpkabowo/pack-CinnamorollDream/README.md

 As mentioned, this is my first upload of the pack, and it’s just the beginning!
 I’ll be updating and tweaking things over time as I learn more and continue to refine the theme.
 Thank you for checking it out and being part of this cozy little project! 💫

-This pack is only for resizeable mode as of now.
+This pack is only both resizeable and fixed mode.
 This includes Cinna themed:
 - Welcome screen
 - Chatbox
 - Minimap